Gisèle Pelicot: Trial

-The trial of Dominique and 50 other men who had been identified from the computer images began in Avignon in September 2024.
-As a rape victim, Gisèle had the right to anonymity and the right to a trial behind closed doors, but waived her right to anonymity and insisted on a public trial in order to raise awareness of drug-facilitated sexual assault (chemical submission) and encourage other victims of sexual crimes to speak out.
+The trial of Dominique and fifty other men identified from the computer images began in Avignon in September 2024.
+As a rape victim, Gisèle had the right to anonymity and to a trial held in private, but she waived anonymity and insisted on a trial held in public in order to raise awareness of drug-facilitated sexual assault (chemical submission) and encourage other victims of sexual violence to speak out.
 She successfully challenged the judge's initial decision to exclude the public from court when videos of her being raped were shown.
-"The shame is theirs", she said, referring to the men accused of raping her.
+"The shame is theirs", she said of the men accused of raping her.
 "I'm lucky to have the evidence.
 I have the proof, which is very rare.
 So, I have to go through [all this] to stand for all the victims," she said of the videos.
-When described as brave, she said: "I say it's not bravery, it's will and determination to change society."
+When described as brave, she replied: "I say it's not bravery, it's will and determination to change society."
+Though she was now divorced and had reverted to her maiden name, Gisèle used her former married name throughout the trial.
+When asked by a defence lawyer why she retained her husband's name, she said that it was so that her grandchildren should not be ashamed of their name.

-Gisèle testified in court that her illusions about her marriage had been shattered when, in November 2020, police showed her images recovered from Dominique’s computer equipment of her being raped.
-Before seeing the images, she had described her husband to the investigators as a "super guy".
-She had thought their marriage strong in spite of its ups and downs.
+Gisèle testified that her illusions about her marriage had been shattered when, in November 2020, police showed her images recovered from Dominique's computer equipment of her being raped.
+Before seeing the images, she had described her husband to investigators as a "super guy".
+She had believed their marriage was strong despite its past difficulties.
 She told the court that she had been happy in the marriage.
-Cross examined, she said: "Our friends used to say we were the perfect couple.
+Under cross‑examination, she said: "Our friends used to say we were the perfect couple.
 And I thought we would see our days through together."
-Dominique admitted that he was a rapist, and said that the other men on trial, most of whom were denying rape, were also rapists.
+Dominique admitted that he was a rapist and said that the other men on trial, most of whom denied rape, were also rapists.
 He professed his love for Gisèle and asked for forgiveness.

-On 19 December 2024, Dominique was convicted of aggravated rape and given the maximum 20-year sentence.
-Of the remaining 50 co-defendants, 49 were found guilty of committing aggravated rape, attempted rape, or sexual assault against Gisèle, and were sentenced to between 3 and 15 years' imprisonment.
-One man was found guilty of having drugged and raped his own wife with Dominique, but was not charged with having committed any offence against Gisèle.
-Seventeen of those convicted lodged an appeal, although sixteen of them had dropped their appeals by June 2025.
-Dominique was not amongst the seventeen who lodged an appeal.
-His lawyer said he did not want to impose another ordeal on Gisèle or risk incurring further charges and a longer prison sentence.
+On 19 December 2024, Dominique was convicted of aggravated rape and given the maximum twenty‑year sentence.
+Of the remaining fifty co‑defendants, forty‑nine were found guilty of committing aggravated rape, attempted rape, or sexual assault against Gisèle, and were sentenced to between three and fifteen years' imprisonment.
+One man was found guilty of having drugged and raped his own wife with Dominique, but was not charged with any offence against Gisèle.
+Seventeen of those convicted lodged appeals, although sixteen had withdrawn them by June 2025.
+Dominique did not appeal; his lawyer said he did not wish to impose another ordeal on Gisèle or risk further charges and a longer sentence.